Merit badge: Current badges

-"Colleges"

-Merit badge colleges, which are also called fairs, weekends, midways, trail drives, clinics, or jamborees, are events where several troops and counselors meet and focus on teaching merit badges.
-Larger events are held on college campuses.

-Workbooks

-Into the 1990s, a number of merit badge counselors developed worksheets as a way for Scouts to document their work.
-Counselors could teach to a group but still verify each Scout's progress.
-More recently, worksheets have given way to workbooks with added graph paper, blank maps and diagrams, logs, charts, checklists, links, and other resources as needed.
-Merit badge workbooks are used by counselors, summer camps, and merit badge colleges.
-Workbooks have also been developed for ranks, Cub Scout belt loops, and Webelos activity pins.

 Historical program

 Offered only in 2010, the Historical Merit Badge program, part of the Boy Scouts of America centennial, allowed Scouts to earn the discontinued Carpentry, Pathfinding, Signalling, and Tracking (originally called Stalking) merit badges.
 The patches for these historical merit badges are distinguished by a gold ring on the outside edge.
 All were based on merit badges that were among the original 57 issued in 1911.